2026 United States attorney general elections: Alabama

 Attorney General Steve Marshall was re-elected in 2022 with 68% of the vote.
 He is term-limited and cannot seek re-election.
 Republican candidates include Blount County District Attorney Pamela Casey, former Alabama Supreme Court associate justice Jay Mitchell, and Marshall's general counsel Katherine Robertson.
-Former United States Attorney for the Northern District of Alabama Jay Town is considered a potential candidate.

 Arizona

 Attorney General Kris Mayes was elected in 2022 with 50% of the vote.
 She is running for re-election to a second term in office.
+She is being challenged by Republican Warren Petersen.

 Arkansas

 Attorney General Tim Griffin was elected in 2022 with 67.6% of the vote.
 He is running for re-election.
-As no other candidate filled before the deadline, he is almost certain to win re-election.
+He is unopposed in the general election.

 California

 Attorney General Rob Bonta was elected in 2022 with 59.1% of the vote.
 He is running for re-election to a second term in office.
+Former Huntington Beach city attorney Michael Gates is the Republican nominee.

 Colorado

 Attorney General Phil Weiser was re-elected in 2022 with 54.7% of the vote.
 He is term-limited and cannot seek re-election.
-Boulder County District Attorney Michael Dougherty, former speaker of the Colorado House of Representatives Crisanta Duran, and Secretary of State Jena Griswold have declared their intents to run in the Democratic Primary.
+Boulder County District Attorney Michael Dougherty, former speaker of the Colorado House of Representatives Crisanta Duran, and Secretary of State Jena Griswold have declared their intents to run in the Democratic primary.
+The Republican nominee is Michael Allen.

 Connecticut

 Attorney General William Tong was re-elected in 2022 with 57% of the vote.
-He is eligible to seek re-election, and has stated that he plans to do so.
+He is running for re-election.
+Republican John Bolton (Note: No relation to former National Security Advisor John Bolton) is running against him.